Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Introduction

-It is possible that sub-Neptunes, individually and as a population, represent the outcome of both the atmospheric loss and the planetary formation hypotheses \citep{Bean2021}, resulting in a mixed population of volatile-poor worlds as well as volatile-rich worlds.
-However, distinguishing between these planet types observationally is challenging, given that the masses and radii we observe for sub-Neptunes are consistent with both volatile-rich and volatile-poor interior structures on a population level \citep{Howe2014,Rogers2023,Parc2024}.
-This problem is made more pressing by the fact that a hypothesised subset of the water world population, `hycean worlds' \citep{Madhusudhan2021,Rigby2024_b}, have been suggested to have habitable surface conditions.
+One of the key challenges in the study of sub-Neptunes is unveiling the nature of their interior structures, given that their observed masses and radii are consistent with both volatile-rich and volatile-poor scenarios on a population level \citep{Howe2014,Rogers2023,Parc2024}.
+Two possible hypotheses for their interior structures, among others, are the `Gas Dwarf' and `Water World' hypotheses.
+Gas dwarfs are expected to have iron-silicate interiors and H$_2$-dominated envelopes ($\mu$<3.8\,g mol$^{-1}$) constituting 0.1–10\% of the total planetary mass \citep{Wolfgang2015,Ginzburg2016,Tang2024}, and water worlds are expected to have H$_2$O mass-fractions of 10-50\% \citep{Zeng2019,Venturini2020,Lee2021,luque_Density_2022,Burn2024} (see table \ref{tab:gasdwarfwaterworldcriteria} and section \ref{subsec:gasdwarfwaterworlddefinitions} for our explicit definitions of the terms `gas dwarf' and `water world').
+The degeneracy between gas dwarfs and water worlds is made more pressing by the fact that a hypothesised subset of the water world population, `hycean worlds' \citep{Madhusudhan2021,Rigby2024_b}, have been suggested to have habitable surface conditions.
 This possibility has been argued with claims of potential biosignature detections in the atmosphere of a candidate hycean world \citep{Madhusudhan2023,Madhusudhan2025,Pica-Ciamarra2025}.
 Therefore, a framework for constraining the thermal, compositional and structural make-up of sub-Neptunes is essential not only for a comprehensive understanding of planet formation and evolution, but also for refining the bounds on where habitable conditions may be found in the universe \citep{Lichtenberg2025}.

 One method for discriminating between gas dwarfs and water worlds is through observations of their upper-atmospheric chemistry via transmission spectroscopy.
 This is done by searching for observational signatures of specific molecules in the atmospheres of sub-Neptunes \citep{Constantinou2022,Madhusudhan2023,Benneke2024}, and comparing these observations with models that relate their upper atmospheric chemistry to their composition, structure and climate state \citep{Shorttle2024,Cooke2024,Wogan2024,Rigby2024}.
 For example, it has been suggested that a lack of NH$_3$, alongside a detection of CO$_2$ and CH$_4$, in a sub-Neptune atmosphere is evidence of the presence of a liquid water ocean \citep{Madhusudhan2021,Madhusudhan2023,Hu2025}, the argument being that the dissolution of NH$_3$ in a liquid-water ocean is the only explanation for its absence alongside CO$_2$ and CH$_4$.
 However, it has also been suggested that if a gas dwarf were to instead have a magma ocean in contact with its atmosphere, this would also act as a solvent for N-bearing species, complicating the use of an NH$_3$ non-detection alone to discriminate between the hycean worlds and gas dwarfs \citep{Shorttle2024,Glein2025}.
 This means that there is an observational degeneracy between hycean worlds and gas dwarfs with magma oceans.